Twist333d/omni-claude/README.md

 RAG for Docs is a Retrieval-Augmented Generation (RAG) system designed to improve LLM responses when working with recent or private documentation.
 This project aims to reduce hallucinations and inaccuracies in LLM outputs by providing access to up-to-date information.

 ## ❓Why?
-- Large Language Models (LLMs) often lack access to the most recent documentation or private knowledge, leading to:
-  - Potential hallucinations in answers
-  - Inaccurate or outdated information in responses
+Large Language Models (LLMs) often lack access to the most recent documentation or private knowledge, leading to hallucinations in answers or inaccurate or outdated information in responses.
+This limits the usefulness of LLMs for buidling with the latest tools that were released after knowledge cutoff date.

+What if LLMs could tap into a source of up to date information on libraries, tools, frameworks you are building with?

-**What if LLMs were not limited by their training data?**
+Imagine you could use the power of reasoning of modern LLMs but not be limited by their knowledgde cutoff date?

 ## 🎯 Goal
 This project addresses these issues by implementing a RAG system that can access and utilize current documentation so that you can ask it to use any tool correctly?